A dog has died from eating an electronic cigarette - thought to be the first case of its kind in Cumbria.

 Following the death of a dog in Cumbria after it consumed an electronic cigarette, the Electronic Cigarette Industry Trade Association told ITV Border:

-We would echo the advice of the treating vet: users should “treat their e-cigarettes in the same way as they would medicines and keep them out of reach of dogs or anything else that might accidentally eat them”.
+She warned owners to treat their e-cigarettes in the same way as they would medicines and keep them out of reach of dogs or anything else that might accidentally eat them.

 A vet in Cumbria is warning people to be careful with their electronic cigarettes after a dog died from eating one.

 Laura McKirdy, who is a vet at Paragon Veterinary Group, at Dalston, near Carlisle, had to put a dog down after it had chewed on its owner's device.

 So called e-cigs have got nicotine in them which can be fatal if certain doses are eaten.

 She warned that dogs chewing on refills can cause an overdose of the drug, which can kill the animal.

 Nicotine is quickly absorbed into the dog's system so its effects can be dramatic.